DeadAlready/node-foldermap/README.md

 		__reMap: function (callback) // clears the map from files and folders and runs __map
 		__watchMap: function ([persistent], callback) // watches for changes in folder and runs __reMap
 		__filter: function (opts, [returnArray]) // filters the maps keys according to opts, returnArray can be boolean or 'keys' and will make the function return an array instead of an object
+		__extend: extend the map with another object -> keys from the other object will be transferred

 Like [file-pointer](https://github.com/DeadAlready/node-file-pointer) native properties, these are not enumerable.
 For directories the files are added as enumerable properties